IntersectMBO/cardano-formal-specifications/README.md

 # Cardano Formal Specifications

-This repository is used to provide a top level entry point to the full collection of formal specifications for Cardano.
+This repository is used to provide a top level entry point to the full collection of formal specifications for Cardano for current and future features.

 Most specifications are in their own repositories which we link to below.
 The Cardano performance model will be in this repo.
 In the